 3. The NEF sends a Nimsas_ImsSessionManagement_Delete request to the IMS AS-2 requiring to terminate the standalone data channel session identified by the Session ID.

-4. The IMS AS-2 sends a Nimsas_SessionEventControl_Notify request to the DCSF-2 with the indication of terminate the standalone data channel.
-Then the DCSF-2 instructs the IMS AS-2 to terminate the data channel media by sending a Nimsas_MediaControl request.
+4. The IMS AS-2 returns a successful Nimsas_ImsSessionManagement_Delete response to the NEF.

+5. The NEF returns a successful Nnef_ImsSessionManagement_Delete response to the DC AS.

-5. The IMS AS-2 sends the BYE request according to existing IMS procedures to terminate the data channel session.
+6. The IMS AS-2 releases DC resources in the MF-2 and sends the BYE request according to existing IMS procedures to terminate the data channel session.

-6. The media negotiation is completed and corresponding data channel are removed.

-7. The IMS AS-2 returns a successful Nimsas_ImsSessionManagement_Delete response to the NEF.
+7. The IMS AS-2 sends a Nimsas_SessionEventControl_Notify request including the event SessionTerminationEvent to notify DCSF-2 that a session is terminated.

-8. The NEF returns a successful Nnef_ImsSessionManagement_Delete response to the DC AS.

-2024-12
+8. If the DC AS included a Notification Target Address to the Nnef_ImsSessionManagement_Create or Nnef_ImsSessionManagement_Update request, the IMS AS notifies the NEF for the progress of the session deletion with the Nimsas_SessionManagement_Notify service operation, based on Table AA.2.4.4.5-1.

+9. The NEF notifies the DC AS for the progress of the session deletion with the Nnef_SessionManagement_Notify service operation.

+and2024-12